 The goal and objectives which the Town is seeking to achieve through the detailed policies of this Secondary Plan, and the principles upon which the Secondary Plan is based are outlined below.
 The goal, objectives and principles provide a framework for the planning and development of the Ballantrae-Musselman Lake and Environs Secondary Plan Area by both the public and private sectors.

 11.3.2 Goal

-To create a community which is designed to recognize natural systems and processes and ensure they are maintained or enhanced.
+To create a community which maintains its rural character and village scale of development and is designed to recognize natural systems and processes and ensure they are maintained or enhanced.

 11.3.3 Objectives